 Which WordPress plugins will I need?

-Under the hood, the mix and match products system uses WordPress to power your overall website.
-It requires free WooCommerce plugin to create products and manage the checkout process.
+Under the hood, the mix and match products system uses WordPress to power your overall ecommerce website.
+It requires a free WooCommerce plugin to create products and manage the checkout process.
 You'll also need the WooCommerce Product Table plugin to list your inventory in a table layout on the mix and match product order form.